NREL/EnergyPlus/design/FY2023/NFP_Chiller Plant Support for Carbon Initiatives-.md

            \note Timed Empirical Defrost Heat Input Energy in watts = rated hot load * curve output
            \note Only applicable if TimedEmpirical defrost control is specified

-The new object used as a supervisory controller is shown here:
+The new object used as a supervisory controller is shown here.
+The most notable input is the Zone Load Polling ZoneList Name input.
+A list of zone names associated with this plant loop pair is used to identify plant loads based on "polled" building zone loads and anticipated outdoor air loads.
+This method is chosen as an alternate to looking at actual plant loads, which can be hard to identify with complex plant topology.
+Regardless of the method, plant manager dispatch logic will determine which plant loop is active and which plant equipment will serve those loads.

     PlantEquipmentOperation:ChillerHeaterChangeover,
        \memo Plant equipment operation object to control switchover between chiller